Man and woman having a conversation in an office setting

 What's the difference between index ETFs and index mutual funds?

-Index ETFs offer the same low costs, broad diversification, and tax efficiencies as index mutual funds.
-Similar to conventional index mutual funds, most ETFs try to track an index, such as the S&P 500.
-The main differences are that ETFs provide real-time pricing and a lower minimum investment than an index mutual fund, because you can purchase as little as 1 share of an ETF.
+Like index mutual funds, index ETFs offer low costs and broad diversification.
+In addition, index ETFs can also offer greater tax efficiency.
+Similar to conventional index mutual funds, most ETFs try to track an index, such as the S&P 500, though some ETFs are actively managed and seek outperformance.
+The main differences are that ETFs provide real-time pricing and a lower minimum initial investment than an index mutual fund.
+They trade throughout the day, and you can purchase an ETF for the price of one share.
+You can trade Vanguard ETFs® for as little as $1.

 Learn more about the differences between ETFs and index mutual funds

-What's the difference between a load fund and a no-load fund, and why does it matter?
+What's the difference between load and no-load mutual funds?

 Loads have a direct impact on your investments by reducing the amount you ultimately invest or withdraw.